IS OUR DEMOCRACY IN PERIL?

 He is currently writing a book (with Lucan Way) on the durability of revolutionary regimes.
 Levitsky has also written for the New York Times, Foreign Affairs, Vox, The New Republic and The Monkey Cage, and he has written regular columns in La República (Peru) and Folha Do Sao Paulo (Brazil).

-Levitsky will discuss his most recent book, "How Democracies Die,” (Crown, 2018) and will be awarded the 2019 Global Policy Book Award with co-author Daniel Ziblatt.
+During the 2019 ceremony, Levitsky discussed his most recent book, "How Democracies Die" (Crown, 2018) and was awarded the 2019 Global Policy Institute Book Award with co-author Daniel Ziblatt.

 Presented by the Global Policy Institute at Loyola Marymount University in conjunction with LMU Global-Local Initiatives and the Political Science and International Relations Department.